Attractor Mechanism and Non-Renormalization Theorem in 6D (1,0) Supergravity: Acknowledgements

 \section{Acknowledgements}

-We are grateful to David Chow for joining the early stage of this work.
-We also thank Istanbul Technical University and Tianjin University for hospitality during my visit.
-The work of Y.P. is supported by a Newton International Fellowship NF170385 of Royal Society.
+I am grateful to David Chow for joining the early stage of this work.
+I also thank Istanbul Technical University and Tianjin University for hospitality during my visit.
+The work of Y.P. is supported by a Newton International Fellowship No. NF170385 of Royal Society.